 History of the College of Veterinary Medicine

-From 1946-65 there were 30 students, all Missouri residents, in each of the four classes studying for the DVM degree.
-In 1965, class size doubled and non-residents were admitted in response to federal funding incentives.
-These federal "capitation" funds offered to alleviate a national shortage of veterinarians and stimulated another class size increase (to 76 students) in 1976.
+From 1946 to 1965 there were 30 students, all Missouri residents, in each of the four classes studying for the DVM degree.
+In 1965, class size doubled, and non-residents were admitted in response to federal funding incentives.
+These federal "capitation" funds offered to alleviate a national shortage of veterinarians stimulated another class size increase (to 76 students) in 1976.
 In the early 1980s, the national need for veterinarians stabilized, federal funding was withdrawn and enrollment was lowered in the interest of quality education and efficient space planning.
-The College has graduated more than 2,800 veterinarians since 1946.
+The college has graduated more than 2,800 veterinarians since 1946.

 In 2008 the Research Animal Diagnostic Laboratory opened its new $15.5 million facility at Discovery Ridge along U.S. Highway 63 south of Columbia.
 In that same year, a Regional Biocontainment Laboratory was dedicated on the MU campus.
 One of 13 such facilities in the country, the state-of-the-art laboratory gives researchers the necessary tools to study emerging infectious diseases such as West Nile virus and tularemia, pathogens commonly found in Missouri, and to assist in national, state and local public-health efforts in the event of a bioterrorist or infectious disease emergency.